Sexual dysfunction: Females

 In 2015, flibanserin was approved in the US to treat decreased sexual desire in women.
 While it is effective for some women, it has been criticized for its limited efficacy, and has many warnings and contraindications that limit its use.
+Flibanserin was found to increase pleasurable sexual experiences by 0.5 events per month in trials.
+Possible side effects include dizziness, drowsiness, nausea and fatigue.
+Flibanserin should not be taken with alcohol.
+Bremelanotide has been shown to modestly increase sexual desire in women, but it has not shown evidence of increasing the number of satisfactory sexual experiences per month.
+Possible side effects include nausea, flushing and headaches.
 Women experiencing pain with intercourse are often prescribed pain relievers or desensitizing agents; others are prescribed vaginal lubricants.
 Many women with sexual dysfunction are also referred to a counselor or sex therapist.
+Counselling for female sexual dysfunction, including sexual counselling, cognitive behavioral therapy, body awareness counselling, and couples counselling have been found to be helpful.

+Estrogen replacement therapy, outside of the indicated use for menopausal symptoms, is not recommended for the treatment of sexual dysfunction in women.

 Menopause

 Estrogens are responsible for the maintenance of collagen, elastic fibers, and vasculature of the urogenital tract, all of which are important in maintaining vaginal structure and functional integrity; they are also important for maintaining vaginal pH and moisture levels, both of which help to keep the tissues lubricated and protected.
 Prolonged estrogen deficiency leads to atrophy, fibrosis, and reduced blood flow to the urogenital tract, which cause menopausal symptoms such as vaginal dryness and pain related to sexual activity and/or intercourse.
-It has been consistently demonstrated that women with lower sexual functioning have lower estradiol levels.
 Women experiencing vaginal dryness who cannot use commercial lubricants may be able to use coconut oil as an alternative.

 Androgen therapy for hypoactive sexual desire disorder has a small benefit but its safety is not known.
 It is not approved as a treatment in the United States.
 It is more commonly used among women who have had an oophorectomy or are in a postmenopausal state.
 However, like most treatments, this is also controversial.
 One study found that after a 24-week trial, women taking androgens had higher scores of sexual desire compared to a placebo group.
 As with all pharmacological drugs, there are side effects in using androgens, which include hirsutism, acne, polycythaemia, increased high-density lipoproteins, cardiovascular risks, and endometrial hyperplasia.
 Alternative treatments include topical estrogen creams and gels that can be applied to the vulva or vagina area to treat vaginal dryness and atrophy.